verokoles/book-search/README.md

      ```
      `npm i heroku` and `heroku create` to create URL of app in Heroku.com
      ```

-   ## Usage:

-    For usage, please make sure to add comments and submit merge requests to Github.com.

    ## Contributing:
    Please be kind and professional when adding to or accessing this repository.
 Thank you!